Karlen Mkrtchyan

-Club
+Club career

 Pyunik

 Karlen Mkrtchyan is a graduate the Armenian football club school Pyunik Yerevan.
 Since 2007, he played for the first team.
 In the 2008 Armenian Premier League he played in all 28 games, and also took part in the final match against Ararat Yerevan, in which Pyunik won the Premier League.
 With Mkrtchyan as a member, Pyunik won the Armenian Premier League in 2007, 2008, 2009, 2010, the Armenian Cup in 2009 and 2010 and the Armenian Supercup in 2007, 2008 and 2010.

 On 10 January 2011, it was reported that Karlen went to preseason camp in Turkey with Kuban Krasnodar.
 Together with Mkrtchyan on interest of Kuban was national teammate Gevorg Ghazaryan.
 In the test match against Astana Locomotive, Mkrtchyan was seriously hurt damaged, resulting in a surgery.

 Metalurh Donetsk

 On 1 April 2011, Mkrtchyan signed a contract with Metalurh Donetsk for three years.
 Following a vote held at the official site of Donetsk Metalurh, Mkrtchyan was voted the best player of the club in October, November and December 2011.